teddyrendahl/hutch-python/README.rst

 ------------

 This module is intended to be run using the latest pcds release in the `pcds-envs <https://github.com/pcdshub/pcds-envs>`_ package, but this is not strictly required.
-Other than Python 3.5+, there are a few requirements for running this module.
+Other than Python 3.5+, there are few requirements for running this module.
 These are small utilities:

 - coloredlogs, for colored logging

 If present, some modules will enable extra features, which will be listed below:

 - `happi <https://github.com/slaclab/happi>`_ will enable device loading from a happi database.
 Requires all modules of included devices.
 - `lightpath <https://github.com/slaclab/lightpath>`_ will enable specification of a path object to include (requires happi).